-- A recent discussion paper brought out by the NITI Aayog reveals that about two-thirds of rural income now comes from non-agricultural sources. \n - Also, 70^{th} round of NSSO finds that wage employment is the principal source of income for 56% of small and marginal farmers. - Clearly, expanding job avenues in and around rural areas is imperative to boost farmers' earnings. $\gamman{\label{eq:clearly} n}$ - \bullet Promoting relatively lucrative allied activities of agriculture such as horticulture and floriculture also helps boost farm incomes. \n
+- The focus has to be shifted from farm income to farmers' income. - A recent discussion paper brought out by the NITI Aayog reveals that about two-thirds of rural income now comes from non-agricultural sources. - Also, 70^{th} round of NSSO finds that wage employment is the principal source of income for 56% of small and marginal farmers. - Clearly, expanding job avenues in and around rural areas is imperative to boost farmers' earnings. - \bullet Promoting relatively lucrative allied activities of agriculture such as horticulture and floriculture also helps boost farm incomes. \n

-- Thus, a multifaceted income-generation plan, rather than MSP hikes and loan waivers, can mitigate farmers' disquiet. \n
+• Thus, amultifaceted income-generation plan, rather than MSP hikes and loan waivers, can mitigate farmers' disquiet.